gohugoio/hugo/docs/content/templates/functions.md

     {{ end }}

+### getenv
+Returns the value of an environment variable.

+Takes a string containing the name of the variable as input.
+Returns an empty string if the variable is not set, otherwise returns the value of the variable.
+Note that in Unix-like environments, the variable must also be exported in order to be seen by `hugo`.

+e.g.

+    {{ getenv "HOME" }}

 ### in
 Checks if an element is in an array (or slice) and returns a boolean.
 The elements supported are strings, integers and floats (only float64 will match as expected).
 In addition, it can also check if a substring exists in a string.